plfa/plfa.github.io/src/plfa/part2/Properties.lagda.md

 with the substituted variable, applying the drop lemma if they are equal and the swap lemma if they are distinct.

+Testing variable names for equality using the `_≟_` operator has a catch.
+For Agda it makes a difference whether we write `x ≟ y` or `y ≟ x`.
+If the test matches the constraint that Agda expects, then the proof goes through as demonstrated.
+Otherwise, Agda produces a message that reveals the low-level implementation of string equality.
+To avoid this problem, the guideline is to always match literally on the expression on which Agda's evaluation is currently stuck.

 #### Exercise `subst′` (stretch)

 Rewrite `subst` to work with the modified definition `_[_:=_]′`